romainx/back2code/content/post/2020/display_weekends.md

 In the frame of the [Hackaviz2020](https://github.com/ToulouseDataViz/Hackaviz2020) organized by the [ToulouseDataViz](https://toulouse-dataviz.fr/), I had to work on displaying weekends on a plot.
 And, this is not so easy for a novice ...

-During this Hackaviz I've also discovered the Tidy dataframes for Time series called [`tsibble`](https://tsibble.tidyverts.org/) and its associated universe of **Tidy tools for time series**, [tidyverts](https://tidyverts.org).
+During this Hackaviz I've also discovered the Tidy dataframes for Time series called [`tsibble`](https://tsibble.tidyverts.org/) and its associated universe of **Tidy tools for time series**, [tidyverts](https://tidyverts.org)---many thanks to my teammate for this tip.
 I will use them here to display weekends.

 # Finding Weekends